-Cyclin Dependent Kinases (CDKs) are a family of enzymes that along with their Cyclin partners play a crucial role in cell cycle regulation at many biological functions such as proliferation, differentiation, DNA repair and apoptosis.
-Thus, they are tightly regulated by a vast of inhibitory and activating enzymes.
+Cyclin-Dependent Kinases (CDKs) are a family of enzymes that, along with their Cyclin partners, play a crucial role in cell cycle regulation at many biological functions such as proliferation, differentiation, DNA repair, and apoptosis.
+Thus, they are tightly regulated by a number of inhibitory and activating enzymes.
 Deregulation of these kinases’ activity either by amplification, overexpression or mutation of CDKs or Cyclins leads to uncontrolled proliferation of cancer cells.
-Hyperactivity of these kinases has been reported in wide variety of human cancers.
-Hence, CDKs has been established as one of the most attractive pharmacological targets in the development of promising anticancer drugs.
-The elucidated structural features and the well characterized molecular mechanisms of CDKs have been the guide in designing inhibitors to these kinases.
-Yet they remain a challenging therapeutic class as they share conserved structure similarity in their active site.
-Several inhibitors have been discovered from natural sources or identified through high through put screening and rational drug design approaches.
-Most of these inhibitors target the ATP binding pocket, so they suffer from many limitations.
-Now a growing number of ATP non-competitive peptides and small molecules have been reported.
+Hyperactivity of these kinases has been reported in a wide variety of human cancers.
+Hence, CDKs have been established as one of the most attractive pharmacological targets in the development of promising anticancer drugs.
+The elucidated structural features and the well-characterized molecular mechanisms of CDKs have been the guide in designing inhibitors to these kinases.
+Yet, they remain a challenging therapeutic class as they share conserved structure similarity in their active site.
+Several inhibitors have been discovered from natural sources or identified through high throughput screening and rational drug design approaches.
+Most of these inhibitors target the ATP binding pocket, therefore, they suffer from a number of limitations.
+Here, a growing number of ATP noncompetitive peptides and small molecules has been reported.

 CDK, cyclin, regulation, cell cycle, inhibitor, cancer.